telerik/ajax-docs/controls/orgchart/data-binding/overview.md

 * Any object that implements the IEnumerable interface.

->note It is important to note that the control does not represent a random tree of objects but rather strictly and only an organization of people.
+>tip It is important to note that the control does not represent a random tree of objects but rather strictly and only an organization of people.
 >